Jiang Xingge Reencounters His Pearl Shirt: Plot

-Taking place in the early Ming dynasty, the story begins by following a merchant named Jiang Xingge, who had married a respectable wife, Wang Sanqiao.
-The pair were well-matched and Xingge did not travel away from home for two years, putting his business on hold.
-Eventually, he did have to go south, in order to conduct trade.
-Despite many restrictions and limitations on his wife, in order to preserve her chastity, Sanqiao is noticed by another merchant, named Chen Dalang.
-Chen cannot meet Sanqiao because she stays indoors, and is constantly surrounded by servants, as precaution by Xingge.
+The story, which takes place in the early Ming dynasty, begins by following a merchant named Jiang Xingge, who has a respectable wife, Wang Sanqiao.
+The pair were well-matched and Xingge does not travel away from home for two years, putting his business on hold.
+Eventually, he does have to go south to conduct trade.
+Despite the many restrictions and limitations placed on his wife to preserve her chastity, Sanqiao is noticed by another merchant, Chen Dalang.
+Chen cannot meet Sanqiao because she stays indoors and is constantly surrounded by servants, as ordered by Xingge.
 Chen enlists the help of an older woman, also a merchant, named Madam Xue.
-She becomes friends with Sanqiao, as a part of the machinations by Chen.
-Eventually, Madam Xue is able to put the pair together and they start an affair.
-Sanqiao and Chen love each other, despite the fact that each is married.
+She becomes friends with Sanqiao as part of Chen's scheme.
+Eventually, Madam Xue is able to bring the pair together and they begin an affair.
+Sanqiao and Chen fall in love with each other, despite the fact that both are married to others.

 The next year, Chen travels away as well.
-While he is departing, Sanqiao gives him a pearl-sewn shirt, which is an important family heirloom of the Jiang family.
-In his travels south, he meets Jiang Xingge.
-Chen confesses about his love affair but is ignorant to the fact that he is speaking to Sanqiao's husband.
-Chen shows Xingge the pearl shirt, and Xingge knows.
-Xingge then returns home, and sends his wife away with an order for a divorce.
-He also calls for thugs to smash up Madam Xue's home for her part of the misdeeds.
+As he departs, Sanqiao gives him a pearl-sewn shirt that is an important heirloom of the Jiang family.
+During his travels, Chen meets Jiang Xingge.
+Chen, not realizing that he is speaking to Sanqiao's husband, discusses his love affair.
+He shows Xingge the pearl shirt, and Xingge realizes the truth.
+Xingge returns home and sends his wife away with an order for a divorce.
+He also calls for thugs to smash up Madam Xue's home as punishment for her part in the misdeeds.